malemsana/code-combine/README.md

-Okay, this actually upgrades the project from
-“basic combiner” → **thoughtful AI-friendly formatter**.

-The file tree + fenced blocks is exactly what makes this useful.

-Here’s an updated README that reflects the *real behavior* of your tool 👇 (Simple, clean, honest, not overhyped.)

----

 # codeCombine

 codeCombine is a lightweight web tool that combines multiple files or folders into a single, well-structured text block that is ready to paste into AI tools.